 With regards to online web monitoring, Mention will provide the Influence Score for the entire website and not specific articles on a site.
 To calculate Influence Score, Mention gathers data about the popularity of the website and the backlink that point back to the website.
-Mention utilizes an external provider to fetch this data.

 Sources without Influence Score:

 At this time, Mention does not provide the Influence Score for the following sources:

 Radio & TV